thradams/build/readme.md

-# This is a template project to create multiplatform C programs
+# Multiplatform build for C

 - It only depends on C
 - Unit tests